 But can you tell when a book cover is great, good, or bad?

-Whether you’re looking to hire a book cover designer or DIY your cover, this is a crucial skill for an indie author, especially if you are worried that your book cover isn’t up to par now or could be the cause of underperforming sales.
-It could also stall your marketing in different ways, like preventing you from getting a BookBub spot or book bloggers not taking your book seriously and refusing to review it.
+Whether you’re looking to hire a book cover designer, buy a premade book cover or to DIY your cover, this is an essential skill for an indie author, especially if you are worried that your book cover isn’t up to par now or could be the cause of underperforming sales.

 Spotting and preventing these book cover design mistakes is important, so without further ado, here are the blunders I’ve observed in seven years as a book cover designer and moderating a cover design critique group on Facebook: